Do you realize that the First Session of the First Congress of the United States of America met to do official business on December 25, 1789.

 The Massachusetts and English Puritans ultimately retracted their total ban on Christmas celebrations.
 A century later, by the last quarter of the 18th century, some Protestant denominations, including Baptists, slowly began to incorporate Christmas into their religious services.
 While it was not an official holiday, and while government institutions continued to take no note of it, it became an increasingly popular annual event, albeit for a minority of Americans.
 Many prominent figures, including the man who was perhaps the 19th century's most famous preacher, Henry Ward Beecher, continued to keep the holiday at arm's length.
 Thus, in the hundred years after the Revolution, Americans had still not integrated Christmas celebrations into their lives.
 Elizabeth Cady Stanton and Samuel Goodrich, both New Englanders, recalled the Fourth of July, Thanksgiving, and "training day" as the only "great festivals" of their childhood in the early 19th century.
 "An 80-year-old New Yorker wrote that in 1818 his boarding school allowed only two week-long vacations, plus the Fourth of July and Thanksgiving, during the entire year.
 Christmas and New Year's Day were ignored."
 "The Youth's Friend, an American Sunday School Union magazine for children, did not mention Christmas as anything more than a date until 1846.
 (Obviously, that "minority" of Americans were principally Catholics.
 This summary of the Puritan efforts to ban the celebration of Christmas was exalted by the American Civil Liberties Union as a model for their own efforts, founded in secularism, to do the same.
 See Puritans & Christmas.)

 The life of a Catholic is not supposed to centered around the world's pleasures and the holidays of pagans and heretics and infidels.
-The life of a Catholic is supposed to centered around the Holy Sacrifice of the Mass.
+The life of a Catholic is supposed to centered around the Holy Sacrifice of the Mass and Holy Mother Church's liturgical calendar.

 Yes, the ineffable and august Sacrifice of the Cross is perpetuated in an unbloody manner every time an alter Christus, acting in persona Christi, offers the perfect prayer that is the Holy Sacrifice of the Mass.
 The same Priest and Victim Who offered Himself up as a propitiation for human sins on the wood of the Holy Cross is offered to the Father in Spirit and in Truth by a mere man whose immortal soul has been forever configured to His own Priesthood and Victimhood.
 The Mass permits us to be present at the foot of the Cross as we witness the holocaust that our sins imposed upon the God-Man in His Sacred Humanity and at the same the Mass is a foretaste of eternal glories.
 There is nothing we can do during the course of any day that God has given us from all eternity to live than assisting at the Holy Sacrifice of the Mass.
 We must make special efforts, including moving if this is necessary, to assist at the daily offering of the Immemorial Mass of Tradition, thereby helping ourselves to see the world more clearly through the eyes of the true Faith and to be more disposed to cooperate with the life-saving graces we receive in Holy Communion, to say nothing of the many fold actual graces that flow out into the world from each and every Mass.